pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

 ### Algorithm update

 This section updates instructions for step "2.
-Find the best servers to ask." of RFC1034 section 5.3.3 and {{!RFC6672}} section 3.4.1.
+Find the best servers to ask." of {{!RFC1034}} section 5.3.3 and {{!RFC6672}} section 3.4.1.

 There are two important details:

-- The algorithm description should explicitly describe RR types authoritative at the parent side of a zone cut.
-This is implied by {{!RFC4035}} section 3.1.4.1 for DS RR type but the text in the algorithm description was not updated.
-DELEG specification simply extends this existing behavior to DELEG RR type as well, and makes this special case explicit.
+- The algorithm description should explicitly describe RRtypes authoritative at the parent side of a zone cut.
+This is implied by {{!RFC4035}} section 3.1.4.1 for DS RR type, but the text in the algorithm description was not updated.
+This document simply extends this existing behavior to DELEG RRtype as well, and makes this special case explicit.

-- When DELEG RRset exists, NS RRset is ignored on that particular zone cut by DELEG aware resolvers.
+- When a DELEG RRset exists, NS RRset is ignored on that particular zone cut by DELEG-aware resolvers.

-- DELEG and NS RR types can be used differently at each delegation level and resolver MUST be able follow chain of delegations which combines them in arbitrary ways.
+- DELEG and NS RR types can be used differently at each delegation level, and DELEB-awre resolvers MUST be able follow chains of delegations which combines both types in arbitrary ways.

-Example of a valid delegation tree:
+An example of a valid delegation tree:

     ; root zone with NS-only delegations
     .
 SOA ...